BLOG

 In May of 2021, President Biden signed an executive order on cybersecurity after the Colonial Pipeline incident (along with others).
 Other than the enhanced cybersecurity features, what's most important to know is the expected protocol for businesses after they are attacked.

-Part of the order aimed to "improve investigative and remediation capabilities".
-Poor logging harms an organization’s ability to detect intrusions, mitigate those in progress, and determine the extent of an incident after the fact, so makes certain that your system logs are turned on and set to retain data for at least 30 days.
+Part of the order aimed to improve investigative and remediation capabilities.
+Inadequate logging harms an organization’s ability to detect intrusions, mitigate those in progress, and determine the extent of an incident after the fact, so make certain that your system logs are turned on and set to retain data for at least 30 days.
 60, 90, or 120 days is even better.

 If your company is holding customer data, such as credit card, contact, personal identity information, or personal health information, then you are required to report the incident to the authorities.

-You should have your disclosure statement reviewed by an attorney and depending on the size of your organization and the size of the breach, you may want to work with a public relations firm prior to releasing it to minimize reputational damage to your organization.
+You should have your disclosure statement reviewed by an attorney.
+Depending upon the size of your organization and the size of the breach, you may want to work with a public relations firm before releasing it to minimize reputational damage to your organization but keep in mind that there are legal and compliance timers running related to releasing information.

 Just because it already happened doesn't mean it can't happen again.
-Cybercrimes are very common, and many criminals who got away with it once might try it again, especially if you haven't changed your security.
+Cybercrimes are very common, and many criminals who got away with it once will try it again, especially if you haven't improved your security.

-Not a lot of businesses have plans in place for cyber attacks, but they really should.
-Also, having a comprehensive disaster recovery plan and business resilience plan (BRP) is the best way to restore your operations quickly and move forward after a devastating attack.
-You have protocols for everything else, you really need to have plans in place for cyber-attacks.
+Not a lot of businesses have plans in place for cyber-attacks, but they really should.
+Also, having a comprehensive disaster recovery plan and business resilience plan (BRP) is the best way to restore your operations quickly and move forward after a successful attack.
+You have protocols for everything else, and you absolutely need to have plans in place for cyber-attacks.

-Simple steps like mandating new passwords for employees every 3 to 6 months can go a long way to improving your company's "digital hygiene".
-Make sure your WiFi is secure, company emails stay on a secure network, and you're scanning for malware regularly.
-Small moves add up.
-Here are a few, of the many steps, to tighten your security:
+Simple steps like mandating new and strong passwords for employees every 3 to 6 months can go a long way to improving your company's digital hygiene.
+Make sure your WiFi is secure, that company emails stay on a secure network, and that you're scanning for malware regularly.
+Small moves can add up to big gains.

-Chances are your investigation will have discovered there's still a lot more you can do to improve your cyber hygiene.
-The right cyber security team can improve your company's cyber security from every angle, putting you in a much better position to avoid future attacks, and limiting the damage should one occur.
-Cyber security is never 100% but minimizing your risk as much as possible should be your goal every day.
+Your investigation in the aftermath of a breach will likely uncover additional steps necessary to enhance your cyber security practices.
+The right can improve your company's cyber security from every angle, putting you in a much better position to avoid future attacks, and limiting the damage should one occur.

 Get Help FROM JANUS Today